Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 What am I talking about?

-I don't wanna do gardening.
+I don't want to do gardening.

-Garling sucks.
+Gardening sucks.

-still right in front of me when I'm doing the dishes
+pop plants on the windowsill right in front of me when I'm doing the dishes.
+And I'm just looking at

 And such a short run to get water in them.

-Anytime my parents were gardening and they'd say, do you want to give us a hand in the garden,
+Anytime my parents were gardening and they'd say, do you want to give us a hand in the garden?

-I would just be blatantly like, fuck no,
+But with gardening, I would just be blatantly like, fuck, no, I do not want to do.

-where I can see you gardening,
+I will sit on this couch where I can see you gardening.

-and I will watch you sit out there in the heat.
+And I will watch you sit out there in the heat.

-I'm gonna watch TV this entire time.
+I'm going to watch TV this entire time.

 I found weeding pretty satisfying.

-If you get a clean, get the right app by the roots,
+If you get a clean, get the right out by the roots, that was pretty sweet.

 Yeah.